JuliaPlots/PlotDocs.jl/docs/src/backends.md

 Primary PlotlyJS.jl author: Spencer Lyon (@spencerlyon2)

-### Mathjax
+### MathJax

-Plotly needs to load mathjax to render LaTeX strings, therefore passing extra keywords with `extra_kwargs = :plot` is implemented.
+Plotly needs to load MathJax to render LaTeX strings, therefore passing extra keywords with `extra_kwargs = :plot` is implemented.
 With that it is possible to pass a header to the extra `include_mathjax` keyword.
 It has the following options: